Code-Institute-Submissions/patrickpulfer-codeinsitute_usercentric_milestone_project_AprResub/README.md

 ## UX

+In this section, I will explain the adoption of the five planes of UX design.

 ### Strategy and Initial Stage of my Project

 A medium was sought to promote a new operative system created by a pioneering group of Irish developers.
 This medium must be available 24/7 to potential international consumers.